 Symptom Suggested action The number of serial ports that are identified by the operating system is less than the number of installed serial ports.
-Each port is assigned a unique address in the Configuration/Setup Utility A serial device does not work.
+Make sure that: Each port is assigned a unique address in the Configuration/Setup Utility program and none of the serial ports is disabled.
+The serial port adapter, if you installed one, is seated correctly.
+If the problem remains, call for service.
+A serial device does not work.
 Make sure that: The device is compatible with the server.
 The serial port is enabled and is assigned a unique address.
 The device is connected to the serial port.
 The serial port is assigned to the system.
 If the problem remains, call for service.